Shelter Staff Party

 Drop footage via Frame.io, Google Drive or WeTransfer, plus a short brief and any references.

-I assemble the story, set pacing, and rough the structure — no guesswork.
+I assemble the story, set pacing, and rough the structure.
+No guesswork.

 Captions, music, sound design, motion titles and a colour pass.